remuslazar/geoip-api/README.md

 simple GUI, for other clients or Ajax-Requests the data will be returned JSON formatted.

-Default the Client IP-Address will be used for the lookup, but a different hostname/ip can be also used.
+By default the Client IP-Address will be used for the lookup, but a different hostname/ip can be also optionally supplied.

 Parameters